openagri-eu/OpenAgri-PestAndDiseaseManagement/README.md

 # Running
 To run this service, first navigate to the root folder via terminal, and run:\
-docker build -t pdm .\
-Then, once it builds the image, run:\
-docker run -d --name pdm -p 80:80 pdmc
+docker compose up\

-Then, you'll be able to access the backend via localhost/docs.
+Once it builds the database and backend service, you will be able to access it\
+via localhost/docs, which will load the swagger documentation.